 DO YOU NEED A CAREGIVER TO ASSIST WITH THE USE OF MEDICAL CANNABIS?

 A caregiver can assist you with the use of medical cannabis.
-A caregiver MUST have a valid registry card to enter a medical cannabis dispensary with the patient.
+A caregiver MUST have a valid registry card to enter a medical cannabis dispensary with or without the patient.
 Consider designating a caregiver when you apply for a medical cannabis registry identification card.
 Complete the Designated Caregiver Application and submit the required documents with your patient application.